 Surprisingly, wireless internet access is available throughout the state park.
 There are also restrooms and water stations near the Route 1 entrance.

-Best Hotel With Convenient Access to Camden Hills State Park
+Where to Eat Near Camden Hills State Park

-The Country Inn at Camden Rockport is a quintessential bed-and-breakfast, and we’re dedicated to helping you get the most out of your MidCoast Maine experience.
-In fact, we offer specials and packages throughout the year.
+The Country Inn at Camden Rockport is a quintessential bed-and-breakfast, and we’re dedicated to helping you get the most out of your midcoast Maine experience.
+Ask about current specials and packages to help you maximize your vacation in Camden Maine.